Learn More About Uses of Polyurethane Made With Diisocyanates

 General Information about the Revisions to the OSHA Hazard Communication Standard

 The OSHA Hazard Communication Standard (HCS) was designed to provide employees with information on hazards of all of the chemicals that they may use in the workplace and recommended protective measures.
 The revised OSHA HCS Final Rule was published March 26, 2012, and took effect May 25, 2012.
 The HCS was modified to align it with the United Nations’ Globally Harmonized System (GHS) of Classification and Labeling of Chemicals.
 As of June 1, 2015, the HCS is requiring compliance with all of the provisions for preparation of new labels and SDS.
-All covered employers are required to train workers by December 1, 2013, on the new label elements and SDS format to facilitate recognition and understanding.
+All covered employers were required to train workers by December 1, 2013, on the new label elements and SDS format to facilitate recognition and understanding.

 Whereas the current HCS is a performance-based standard, this update to the HCS will provide a standardized approach to classifying chemicals and communicating hazard information on labels and SDS.
 The revised HCS established specific criteria for each health and physical hazard, along with detailed instructions for hazard classification as to whether mixtures or substances are covered.
 A chemical will be classified based on the type, the degree, and the severity of the hazard.
 Once the hazard classification is completed, the standard specifies what information is to be provided for each hazard class and category.
 Labels will require the following elements: pictogram, signal word, hazard statement and precautionary statement.
 The revised HCS requires that the information on the SDS follow a 16-section format, which is the same as ANSI standard Z400.1/Z129.1.

 Resources: OSHA Hazard Communication Standard